dvreeze/ocp-java-17-learning/doc/chapter07-beyond-classes.md

 objects on the other hand.
 Objects are not directly accessible, as we know, but only accessible *through references*.
 Note that *assignment for reference types* only *assigns references*, copying a reference to *the same in-memory object*.
 Recall this is also the case when calling methods and passing parameters of reference types.
-If we want to copy an in-memory object itself, we need to create a new object and initialize its fields.
+If we want to copy an in-memory object itself, we need to create a new object through a constructor.

 The *runtime type* of the (reference to) the in-memory object is the type of the constructor that created the object.
 We may *assign this reference to a variable of a supertype*, *without casting*.
-This supertype may be a superclass or implemented interface.
+This supertype may be a superclass or (implemented) interface.

 The in-memory object determines *which capabilities exist* within the object.
 The *type of the reference* determines which of those fields and methods can be accessed through that reference.
 Hence, the term *polymorphism*.

 As for polymorphism:
 * *Implicit up-casting* for reference types (to a supertype, which is an interface or class type) always succeeds (see above)
+* Only up-casting may be implicit; otherwise we need explicit casting
 * *Explicit down-casting* for reference types is allowed by the compiler, but may lead to a `ClassCastException` at runtime
 * *Explicit casting* for *unrelated types* is disallowed by the compiler

 Yet what are *unrelated types*?
-Two classes having only supertype `java.lang.Object` in common are clearly unrelated.
+Two classes having only supertype `java.lang.Object` in common are clearly unrelated (if we try to cast to another type than `java.lang.Object`).
 But for interfaces it is more difficult for the compiler to determine whether 2 types are unrelated.
 After all, we have multiple inheritance for interfaces, and if some class does not implement some interface, a subclass might still implement that interface.
 Only if the compiler knows for sure the cast cannot succeed, it will disallow the cast.

-For the `instanceof` operator we have the same situation, that the compiler will disallow it only if the compiler is sure it cannot succeed.
+Analogously, the compiler will only disallow an occurrence of the `instanceof` operator if it knows for sure it cannot return `true`.

 Recall from chapter 6 the rules for (non-private) *instance method overriding*, and for *static method hiding* and *field hiding*.
 These rules were given for classes, but easily generalize to classes and interfaces. *Polymorphism* through *method overriding*